ryco117/distort-server/docs/README.md

 ## Server Overview
 ### Configuration
 The server is configurable by the top-level JSON file `config.json`.
-It features several features:
+It features several configurables:
 * `debug`: boolean; print debug-level information to the console iff this key has a positive truthyness value
 * `ipfsNode`: object; information on the IPFS node to use for IPFS API and as the node's identity
     * `address`: string; IP or domain address of the IPFS node to use